artetecha/artetecha-platform/README.md

 It seemed like the obvious choice.
 Currently no particular CI/CD task is implemented, as Platform.sh provide their own built-in CI/CD for builds and deployments.
 Moreover, I do not require particular testing at present, so I am not using Actions for that either.
 However, I am using it as Cron Scheduler, to perform regular tasks on my Platform.sh project.

 Although Platform.sh allow you to do that by defining Cron Jobs [on their own platform](https://docs.platform.sh/golive/steps.html#4-bonus-steps-optional), I chose to have this functionality decoupled from Platform.sh.

+## Elasticsearch and ElasticPress

+[Elasticsearch](https://www.elastic.co/elasticsearch/) is a distributed, RESTful search and analytics engine that centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease.
+[Platform.sh allows a very easy adoption of the service](https://docs.platform.sh/configuration/services/elasticsearch.html).
+[ElasticPress](https://github.com/10up/ElasticPress) provides a seamless integration with WordPress.

+## Algolia

+[Algolia](https://www.algolia.com/doc/faq/why/what-makes-algolia-different-than-elasticsearch-or-solr/) is a commercial service similar to ElasticSearch or Solr, but that claims to be up to 200x faster than Elasticsearch.
+There is a [free plan](https://www.algolia.com/pricing) that is definitely suitable for small sites.
+Algolia [no longer maintains an official WordPress plugin](https://www.algolia.com/doc/integration/wordpress/indexing/setting-up-algolia/) but their former official plugin was forked and it is now known as [WP Search with Algolia](https://wordpress.org/plugins/wp-search-with-algolia/).
+It is actively maintained and works well as far as we have been able to ascertain.